SongW-SW/SongW-SW.github.io/_pages/about.md

 in 2020, where my diploma thesis was advised by
 <a href="https://www.ee.tsinghua.edu.cn/en/info/1064/1273.htm" target="_blank">Prof. Ji Wu</a>.

+I will join the
+<a href="https://www.ucf.edu/institute-of-artificial-intelligence/" target="_blank">AI Institute</a>
+at the
+<a href="https://www.ucf.edu/" target="_blank">University of Central Florida</a>
+as an Assistant Professor.
+Looking for prospective PhD students!

 📝 My research focuses on **Adaptive AI** and its applications in scientific discovery while ensuring interpretability, efficiency, and robustness of developed algorithms and systems.